How to insure valuable items

 One good way to insure jewelry or other valuable items is to get a quote from a specialty insurer that covers fine jewelry and other valuables or purchase a scheduled personal property endorsement.
 This add-on policy is available from most insurance companies, and it allows for an increase to the personal property coverage limit for specific items, like a fine art collection or firearm.
 Purchasing an endorsement will raise the premium but result in a higher payout after a covered loss.

 Consider a buyer’s protection plan

 When purchasing new valuable items, consider purchasing a buyer’s protection plan from the merchant.
 Popular with jewelry and electronics companies, a buyer’s protection plan offers coverage on top of what a standard home or renters insurance already includes.
 There is usually a monthly or annual fee, but it may cost less than buying an add-on policy.

 How homeowners insurance covers valuables differently than renters insurance

 Homeowners insurance and renters insurance both offer coverage for valuables, but the coverage limits vary.
 Typically, home insurance policies offer more coverage for valuable items than renters insurance policies.

-Home insurance policies also include more options for valuables add-on coverage.
+Home insurance and condo insurance policies are generally broader in coverage scope and include more options for valuables add-on coverage.
+In fact, your personal property coverage limit is typically a large percentage of your overall dwelling coverage, while contents coverage in a renters policy is usually written in increments of $10,000 and may have a coverage cap, depending on your company.
 It is important to determine coverage needs with either type of policy and purchase additional coverage if extra protection is needed for valuable personal belongings.